theupdateframework/python-tuf/docs/QUICKSTART.rst

 Step 1: Initialize a Repository
 -------------------------------

 Create a new directory for your repository and initialize it.
-This step creates the necessary directory structure and configuration files for a TUF repository:
+This creates the necessary directory structure and configuration files for a TUF repository:

 .. code-block:: bash